AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v3/_webhooks.md

 After 5 consecutive failed deliveries (as defined by a non HTTP 2xx response code), the webhook is disabled and must be edited via the REST API to re-enable.

-Delivery logs can be accessed in "WooCommerce" > "Status" > "Logs".
+Delivery logs can be accessed in "JD Atina Web Services Microservices" > "Status" > "Logs".

 ### Visual interface ###

-You can find the Webhooks interface going to "WooCommerce" > "Settings" > "Advanced" > "Webhooks", see our [Visual Webhooks docs](https://docs.woocommerce.com/document/webhooks/) for more details.
+You can find the Webhooks interface going to "JD Atina Web Services Microservices" > "Settings" > "Advanced" > "Webhooks", see our [Visual Webhooks docs](https://docs.woocommerce.com/document/webhooks/) for more details.

 ## Webhook properties ##